brendanhasz/probflow/docs/math.rst

     \hat{\theta} = \arg \min_\theta ~ \text{KL}(~q(v|\theta)~||~p(v|\mathcal{D})~)

-This divergence between the variational and true posteriors can be broken down into the sum of three terms:
+The problem is, we don't know what the true posterior looks like - that's what we're trying to solve!
+Luckily, this divergence between the variational and true posteriors can be broken down into the sum of three terms [3]_:

 1. the divergence between the prior and the variational distribution
 2. the (negative) expected log likelihood
 3. the log model evidence (the probability of the data)

+Proof:

 .. math::